lakinduakash/linux-wifi-hotspot/README.md

 ## Contributing

 This project is still new.
 So you can simply open a issue and send a PR.
+Also there are some existing issues.
+Pick one and start contributing.

 ## License